GRAYgoose124/irk-new/README.md

 ## TODO (IN PROGRESS)
 * TOP TODO
-  * Plugin Overhaul with QThreads.
-Interaction using signals/slots...etc
+  * Plugin UI interface
   * Expand GUI to have multiple tabs (per channel + main debug tab)
     * Each channel tab should have a user list
-  * Implement GUI input
   * GUI config select
   * Plugin overhaul - make it import packages or files and multiple functions/global imports
     * Allow plugin interaction